glynet/glynet-backend/README.md

-# Glynet Brain
+# Looplens Brain

 API developed with Express and Prisma

 ## Installation

-Glynet requires [Node.js](https://nodejs.org/) v10+ to run.
+Looplens requires [Node.js](https://nodejs.org/) v10+ to run.

-Install the dependencies and Glynet and start the server.
+Install the dependencies and Looplens and start the server.

 ---